shrimpza/zomb/README.md

 ## Plugin API

 The plugin API is largely the same as the client API, but somewhat simplified for ease of plugin implementation.
+Each plugins is referenced via a unique URL.

+### Plugin Definition

-Plugins are referenced via a unique URL.
-A GET request to the URL should provide plugin information in the following format:
+A GET request to the plugin URL should provide plugin information in the following format:

 ```json
 {